mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 mySet1.add({ a: 1, b: 2 }); // o is referencing a different object, so this is okay

 mySet1.has(1); // true
-mySet1.has(3); // false, since 3 has not been added to the set mySet1.has(5); // true
+mySet1.has(3); // false, since 3 has not been added to the Set mySet1.has(5); // true
 mySet1.has(Math.sqrt(25)); // true
 mySet1.has("Some Text".toLowerCase()); // true